 Quality Management Methodologies

 Organizations are constantly trying to add value to their business processes and improve the “quality” of their product and services.
 This mindset has made quality management indispensable in every industry across the globe.

-Lean Vs Six Sigma – Even though the two disciplines serve the same purpose, there is a difference between lean and six sigma they differ in their approaches to achieve their objective.
-It is very important to understand theessential difference between Lean and Six Sigma.
-This will in turn help in understanding the concept ofLean Six Sigma, which combines Lean and Six Sigma to form a powerful methodology.
+Lean Vs. Six Sigma – Even though the two disciplines serve the same purpose, there is a difference between lean and six Sigma.
+They differ in their approaches to achieving their objective.
+Understanding the essential difference between Lean and Six Sigma is very important.
+This will, in turn, help in understanding the concept of Lean Six Sigma, which combines Lean and Six Sigma to form a powerful methodology.

 Overview of Lean

-Transportation – Shipping or transportation of products also adds to the budget.
+- Transportation – Shipping or transportation of products also adds to the budget.

 - Over Processing – Some products are subjected to more processing than needed.

-Inventory – This includes a surplus of raw materials or finished products.
+- Inventory – This includes a surplus of raw materials or finished products.

-Motion – Movement of resources or products without any reason.
+- Motion – Movement of resources or products without any reason.

 Introduction to Six Sigma

-Measure – In this phase, the performance of the process is measured against the process requirements.
+- Measure – In this phase, the performance of the process is measured against the process requirements.

-Analyze – After measuring the current state of the process, the problem or defect is analyzed.
+- Analyze – After measuring the current state of the process, the problem or defect is analyzed.

-Control – The last step in the DMAIC method focuses on maintaining the improvement procedure at its present state.
+- Control – The last step in the DMAIC method focuses on maintaining the improvement procedure at its present state.

-Lean vs Six Sigma
+Lean vs. Six Sigma